-The month of June is part of Bali's "dry season" and thus there are plenty of days without clouds in the sky, and an increase in the amount of sun per day.
+The month of June is part of Bali's 'dry season' and there are plenty of days without clouds in the sky, and an increase in the amount of sun per day.
 In June, there is an average of 10 hours of daily sunshine.

 Going hand-in-hand with this is the drop-off in the amount of rainfall seen this month.
 On average, there is just 50mm of rain in June, occurring over five days.
-These are some of the lowest rain totals of the year in Bali, so if you want to avoid getting rained on, considering visiting during this month.
+These are some of the lowest rain totals of the year in Bali.

-Even though temperatures drop slightly from May to June, the temperature of the sea does not get any colder.
-The average sea temperature this month is 28°C (82°F), which is very warm water and comfortable for just about everyone.
-There is no threat of getting cold in water this warm, even after staying in it for a long period of time.
+The average sea temperature this month is 28°C, which is very warm water and comfortable for just about everyone.
+There is no threat of getting cold in the water this warm, even after staying in it for a long period of time.

-Humidity levels stay much the same in June as they were in May, with the average being 75%.
-This is a bit uncomfortable, but is somewhat combated by slightly cooler temperatures.
-However, as 75% is the average, there are days with levels above this, and thus creating an uncomfortable environment, and days with levels below it, making the humidity almost unnoticeable.
+Humidity levels stay much the same in June as they were in May at 75%.
+This is a bit uncomfortable but is somewhat combated by slightly cooler temperatures.

 Hotels for Bali in June